Good evening my friends. It is Sunday evening here again. My weekend of playing and working really hard is over.

 I changed up my mantel/shelf/radiator cover in the living room.

 I had to cut the feather wreath back to make it work.
 I am sure you can understand what kind of mess that made.
 I started inside and then quickly took that little job outside.
-When my Love came home and he saw the condition of our terrace he asked where the dead pigeon was.
+When my guy came home and he saw the condition of our terrace he asked where the dead pigeon was.
 I guess we will be seeing feathers floating around in our garden for weeks to come.

 The Helleborus flower was marked down at the store.
 As far as its blooms are concerned it is on its last legs.
 But the beauty of it is that I can then plant it in my garden for years of early blooms.